-2017/18 employee costs include the pension costs of staff that have transferred from the CenSus partnership.

-These are partially offset by the surplus on the CenSus pension fund that has been transferred to the Council following this business combination.
+^{2017/18} Employee costs include the IAS19 pension entries for staff which that have transferred from the Census partnership.
+These costs are offset by the surplus on the Census pension fund that has been transferred to the Council following this business combination.